 Since the foundation’s first major community investment, the Whiteman Foundation has invested more than $5 million primarily in Maricopa County.
 Beneficiaries have included community groups like the East Valley Child Crisis Center, the Arizona Museum for Youth and the Phoenix Art Museum.

 From the 1970s to the 1990s, the foundation invested primarily in the arts and higher education.
 But at the turn of the century, the foundation’s emphasis shifted to early childhood development — creating awareness of the issues surrounding early childhood development and contributing to child welfare.

 The foundation’s main funding source, Empire Southwest, commits more than 2 percent of its pretax profits to charity — 1 percent to the Whiteman Foundation and 1 percent to a sister foundation.
 Empire Southwest currently has more than 1,600 employees, 15 full-service locations and six planned future sites.

-The board of directors for the Whiteman Foundation consists of members of the Whiteman family and a long-time family friend.
+The board of directors for the Whiteman Foundation consists of members of the Whiteman family.

 Mollie C. Trivers

 Mollie C. Trivers has served as the executive director of the Whiteman Foundation since 1995.
 Mollie has 30 years of experience in nonprofit and arts management, including more than 20 years in grants management in the public and private sectors.
 In addition to her work with the Whiteman family, Mollie is the director of major gifts at ASU’s Gammage, where her efforts have led to the eightfold growth of contributed annual income since 2001.
 Among her accomplishments, she served on the founding staff for classical music radio station KBAQ and Business Volunteers for the Arts.